Common patas monkey: Male social organization

-Mating in common patas monkeys is seasonal and occurs during the wet season.
-During periods when females are not receptive, relatively stable groups with one adult resident male and several females are the norm.
-This leaves an excess of males that either form all male groups or live on their own.
-During the mating season, resident males may be chased away by invading solitary males.
-This usually results in the formation of multi-male, multi-female groups shortly thereafter, as more males invade a group.
-The new resident male does not chase away subordinate invading males, but rather focuses on mating with females.
-At the end of the mating season, one-male, multi-female groups stabilize.
-One male remains as the resident male and chases other males away.
-In some instances, submissive males are tolerated by the resident male for short periods of time; however, they rarely remain in the group for more than several days.
+Outside of mating season (which is roughly one month a year), relatively stable groups with one adult male and several females are the norm.
+This leaves an excess of males that either form all-male groups or live on their own.
+During the mating season, when females become receptive, outside males come into the group to mate with females "in apparently total promiscuity."
+With the rush of outside males, the resident male has no marked mating advantage over the others.
+At the end of the mating season, when most of the females are pregnant, one-male groupings are reformed as a single male will chase the others away.
+In some instances, submissive males are tolerated by the resident male for short periods of time; however, they rarely remain in the group for more than a few days.

-Young males have been observed to leave their natal groups anywhere from two to four years of age.
-However, one study showed that most juveniles left before they were three, which is before most males reach sexual maturity.
-This contrasts with an earlier study in which juveniles were observed to leave later, at sexual maturity, indicating that there may be variation between groups.
-The reason young males leave their natal group is also contested.
-Dominant males have been observed to act aggressively toward younger males in captivity.
-However, observations of wild patas monkeys has shown young males leaving the group in which they were born without any aggressive behavior from the adult male.
-The juveniles, in the time shortly before they leave, spend increasingly less and less time with the adult females in the group.
-However, juvenile males do not change the amount of time they spend near the adult male.
-This may indicate weakening of matrilineal ties, rather than male aggression, as the main reason juveniles disperse from their natal group.
+Young males have been observed to leave their natal groups anywhere from two to four years of age, with variation between groups.
+The reason young males leave their natal group remains undetermined.
+While adult males have been observed to act aggressively toward young males in captivity, wild patas monkeys leave their group without any aggression from the adult male.
+The juveniles spend less and less time with the adult females in the group but not the adult male.
+This may indicate weakening of matrilineal ties rather than male aggression as the main reason juveniles disperse from their natal group.